cybertec-postgresql/pgwatch/docs/custom_installation.md

     7. Start discovering the preset dashbaords

-        If the previous step of launching pgwatch3 daemon succeeded and it was more than some minutes ago, one should already see some graphs on dashboards like "DB overview" or "DB overview Unprivileged / Developer mode" for example.
+        If the previous step of launching pgwatch daemon succeeded and it was more than some minutes ago, one should already see some graphs on dashboards like "DB overview" or "DB overview Unprivileged / Developer mode" for example.